 Your finger tips have many nerve endings, which allow you to have your sense of touch.
 If these nerves are damaged – your sense of touch can also be adversely affected.

-What are the common types of UK accidents which can give rise to hand injury compensation claims?
+What are the common types of accident that can give rise to hand injuries?

 If you trip on a raised flagstone or fall on another defect with a pavement – the council or highways authority is likely to be considered “legally at fault” for your accident.